doctorandrewbrown/flask-resource-keeper/README.md

 * Users are able to create categories and add resources to the categories for future reference.
 * Users are able to edit and delete both categories and resources
 * The app demonstrates basic database CRUD operations in that users can create records, view records, update and delete records.
+* The app provides immediate visual confimation of database CRUD operations.
 * The app provides a simple attractive interface based on the Bootstrap 5 framework.

 ## User Stories